Characterization of the Quantized Hall Insulator Phase in the Quantum Critical Regime

 Fig.~\ref{SigmaVsEf} reports the simulated $\sigma$ as function of $E_F$, at $k T=1/\tau=0.01, 0.02, 0.03, 0.04, 0.06, 0.08$ and $0.10$ ($k$ = Boltzmann constant).
-Note that we are fixing $p=1$ by making these choices.
-We have also included a calculation of the Chern number ($=\sigma_{xy}$ at $T=0$), computed with the numerical algorithm detailed in \cite{Prodan2010ew,ProdanJPhysA2011xk}.
+Note that we are fixing $p=1$ by making these choices, but this does not put a limitation on our conclusions because any other choice for $p$ would only rescale the horizontal axis of our graphs (provided $1/\tau$ varies within the same bounds, which can be enforced by a proper choice of the constant $\alpha$ in $1/\tau = \alpha T^p$).
+We have also included a calculation of the Chern number ($=\sigma_{xy}$ at $T=0$), computed with the numerical algorithm detailed in \cite{ProdanPRL2010ew,ProdanJPhysA2011xk}.
 Since this algorithm converges exponentially fast in the thermodynamic limit once $L>\Lambda(E_F)$, a precise quantization of the Chern number implies $L>\Lambda(E_F)$.
 Recall that the convergence of $\sigma$ at finite $T$'s is conditioned by $L>L_{\mathrm{Th}}(T)$, which is the case in Fig.~\ref{SigmaVsEf}.
 Furthermore, the statistical errors are smaller than the marker-sizes.
 In panel (a) we see $\sigma_{xy}$ transitioning from $e^2/h$ to 0, and the transition becoming sharper as $T \rightarrow 0$.
 To a high degree, all $\sigma_{xy}$-curves intersect each other at one point, the critical point $E_c$.
 The slope of the curves at $E_c$ obey the well known scaling with T \cite{PruiskenPRL1988cm}.
 In panel (b), $\sigma_{xx}$ displays an insulating behavior for most energies, with $\sigma_{xx}$ decreasing as $T \rightarrow 0$, except for a small region around $E_c$ where $\sigma_{xx}$ increases as $T \rightarrow 0$, signaling the presence of extended quantum states.
 The data suggests that this region subsides to one point and that the maximum value of $\sigma_{xx}$ saturates at $\frac{1}{2}\frac{e^2}{h}$ as $T \rightarrow 0$, in line with the accepted theoretical picture of PIT \cite{PruiskenPRL1988cm}.
 The inset in Fig.~\ref{SigmaVsEf} shows the flow of $\sigma$ with $T$.
 There is quite a substantial dependence on $T$, but $\sigma$ ultimately flows to a separatrix which is shaped as a perfect semi-circle.
 An unstable fixed-point at $\sigma_{xy}=\frac{1}{2}\frac{e^2}{h}$ can be clearly seen, in agreement with the renormalization theory of the IQHE \cite{PruiskenPRL1988cm,PruiskenEL1995tr}.
 In the semi-classical regime, the semicircle law follows from general theoretical arguments in a ``two-phase model" \cite{DykhnePRB1994re}, and is equivalent to the quantization of $\rho_{xy}$ at $\frac{h}{e^2}$ on both sides of the transition \cite{HilkeNature1998fh}.
 In the quantum critical regime, the experimental T-flow of $\sigma$ was reported in Ref.~\cite{SchaijkPRL2000vc}, and it looks very similar to the flow of $\sigma$ in our simulations.
 This indicates already that the QHI phase is present in our simulations.